 Accessible: Children can reach and are allowed to use toys, materials, furnishings, and/or equipment.
 Toys on open shelves must be within easy reach of the children.
 No barriers can be present to prevent children from using them.
 Time counted toward materials being accessible will only be credited when all children have reasonable access and are not compelled to be doing something else.
-If children are required to participate in teacher-led group activities, these times will not be included in the time count for accessible to other materials, even if these occur as small groups during an otherwise free play or center time schedule.
-Read the extensive description for Accessible in the scale on page 10 and in the ERSI Additional Notes.

-Access must occur for 25 minutes within the 3-hour observation period at the 3, 5, and 7 levels when no other time requirement is stated.
-In many instances, the higher levels (5 and 7) require access for more than 25 minutes and in those cases the time is increased to 1 hour during the 3-hour observation period.
-All materials required by an indicator must be accessible during the access time required.

-Note that if a program uses sedentary materials outside or in indoor gross motor areas, access to these materials will not be included in the time count for accessibility of said materials unless there is time to access them in addition to the minimum time requirements needed for vigorous active play (15 minutes at the 3 level and 30 minutes at the 5 level).
+If children are required to participate in teacher led group activities, these times will not be included in the time count for accessible to other materials, even if these smaller groups occur during an otherwise free play or center time schedule.
+Read the extensive description for Accessible in the scale on page 10.
+At the lower levels of quality (3), access must occur for 25 minutes within the 3-hour observation period and at the higher levels when no other time requirement is stated.
+In many instances the higher levels (5 and 7) require access for more than 25 minutes and in those cases the time is increased to 1 hour during the 3-hour observation period.
+Note that if a program uses sedentary materials outside or in indoor gross motor areas, access to these materials will not be included in the time count for accessibility of said materials unless there is time to access them in addition to the minimum time requirements needed for vigorous active play (15 minutes).

-Appropriate: Used in various items to mean safe and suitable for the age and developmental needs of the children in the group being observed.
+Appropriate: Used in various items to mean age- and developmentally- suited for the children in the group being observed.
 In determining whether the requirements for "appropriate" are being met within the context of a particular indicator, consideration is given to whether the children's needs for protection, stimulation, and positive relationships are being met in ways that are supportive and meaningful.

 Engaged: Children are observed to be interested and paying attention.
 Although children may be well behaved, look closely to determine whether they are actually engaged in what is going on.
-Scoring decisions are made based on the children's level of engagement and whether staff can positively re-engage children if they do lose interest.
+Scoring decisions are made based on the children's level of engagement and whether staff are able to positively re-engage children if they do lose interest.